St. Augustine's Monastery (Erfurt): Establishment and expansion

 Building work continued, with the construction of the St. Katherine's chapel (German: Katharinenkapelle), the chapter house, the church tower, a cloister, and a longhouse and a new priory.
 The stained glass windows of the church, which were created between 1310 and 1340, are particularly noteworthy.

 In 1482, two Woad houses (German: Waidhäuser) were built.
 One was used to store cereal grains and the other for processing the woad plant to produce valuable blue indigo dye, for which Erfurt was renowned in the Middle Ages.
 The friars relied on trading woad to help support their livelihood.

-The monastery also had a notable Studium generale, an early form of university, led by de:Heinrich von Friemar (the elder) (c.1245–1340), an Augustinian friar, philosopher, theologian and aesthetic writer.
+The friary also had a notable Studium generale, an early form of university, led by Henry of Friemar the Elder (c.1245–1340), an Augustinian friar, philosopher, theologian and aesthetic writer.

 The construction of the library began in 1506 and took until 1518 to complete.

 Martin Luther

 Martin Luther enrolled at the University of Erfurt in 1501, aged 17, and studied law and philosophy.
 He had a religious conversion on 2 July 1505 when he was returning to university after a visit to his parents in Eisleben during a violent thunderstorm.
 As he was passing through Stotternheim, on the outskirts of Erfurt, lightning struck.
 He was terrified that he would die and cried out "Help me, St. Anne, and I will become a monk."
 He survived the storm and kept his vow, immediately leaving university and joining St. Augustine's Monastery as a novice friar on 17 July 1505.

 On 3 April 1507 he was ordained as a priest in Erfurt Cathedral, and said his first mass on 2 May 1507 in St Augustine's Church.
 In September 1508 Luther was sent to teach and study at Wittenberg University.
 He returned to St Augustine's in September 1509.
 In November 1510 Luther and another friar were sent to Rome.
 They walked the over 1300 km journey in about four weeks, reaching Rome in early December.
-They returned to St Augustine's in March 1511 and in September 1511 Luther left the monastery permanently, to teach at Wittenberg.
+They returned to St Augustine's in March 1511 and in September 1511 Luther left the friary permanently, to teach at Wittenberg.

 In his later role as the provincial vicar of Saxony and Thuringia, from 1515, Luther continued to pay visits to St Augustine's and other monasteries.
 He delivered an historic sermon against the theology of the Catholic Church and the papacy to a crowd in St Augustine's Church on 7 April 1521, on his way to the Diet of Worms, an assembly to which he had been summoned to account for his teachings.
 He was declared a heretic on 26 May 1521.